Building a skill for coherent science illustrations

 Shreyas Prakash

 I’ve always been fascinated by the aesthetic of the scientific illustrations commonly found in academic research papers, especially journals like Nature and Cell.
 So I recently developed a Codex skill that can replicate that kind of visual language.
+This is the github repo if you’d like to try it out.

 Here are a few examples: